 Which is the most dangerous animal in the world?
-What is the world’s most deadliest animal?
+What is the world’s deadliest animal?
 The lion?
 A shark?
-These apex predators might be terrifying killers, but neither come close to being the most dangerous beast in the world.
-The big and scary ones usually tend to monopolise lists of frightening animals, but we have a list of the most dangerous animals of the world.
+These apex predators might be terrifying killers, but neither comes close to being the most dangerous beast in the world.
+The big and scary ones usually tend to monopolize lists of frightening animals, but we have a list of the most dangerous animals in the world.
 Don’t be fooled by their sizes or how adorable they look; these are downright deadly.

 1. Most Toxic Species Of Amphibian In The World: Golden Poison Dart Frog

 This tiny and brightly colored frog is one of the largest of poison dart frogs and can grow up to 5 centimeters.
 Inhabiting the small range of rainforests along Colombia’s Pacific coast, the golden dart frog is one of the most deadly species known to humans.
 It was discovered in 1973 and scientifically described in 1978.
 A single frog carries 1,900 micrograms of poison (batrachotoxin) which is so potent that it can kill ten grown men.
 But what makes the amphibian especially dangerous is that the poison in its glands is beneath its skin, so any reckless animal merely touching it would be in trouble immediately.
 For centuries, the indigenous Chocó Indians used to lace the tips of their darts with the frog’s toxin.

 2. Most Dangerous Animal In The World: Mosquito